 For Coppola, Lucas and others, San Francisco became an active, functional symbol of authorial control, maintained through discourse both inside and outside the film text.
 Using the city's left-wing, bohemian reputation, these filmmakers deployed San Francisco as a key component of the projection of creativity and independence, highly ideological keywords that often elided their real function as auteur brands and outboard research and development units for the studios.
 Though the industrial allegory of The Conversation played in an uncharacteristically melancholy and introspective key, it carried out the groundwork that made possible the ongoing projection of San Francisco's independence, an ideology that has retained demonstrable currency in the industry since.
 While Coppola's blockbuster success with The Godfather arguably saved Paramount (and in Jon Lewis's estimation, Hollywood itself), The Conversation set an alternative blueprint for the industry.
 Rather than understanding the film as the swan song of a paradoxical arthouse Hollywood project, we might consider it as pioneering the symbiotic relationship between the mainstream and a constellation of semi-independent filmmakers and firms.
 For the auteur/entrepreneur, this relationship must be partly disavowed, and independence maintained; San Francisco has played multiple roles in establishing this physical and ideological distance.
 Far from dying out with the "Hollywood Renaissance," the puzzle film and the self-reflexivity of the editor's gaze have become central parts of the contemporary Hollywood landscape.
 Despite American Zoetrope's crises and rebirths, a version of the company still operates in the present, and its early story provides an important starting point in understanding the specific function of the Bay Area for significant players in post-classical Hollywood, from Industrial Light and Magic to Pixar.

-Lawrence Webb is Assistant Professor at the Department of Cultural Sciences, University of Gothenberg.
+Lawrence Webb is Lecturer in Film Studies at the University of Sussex.

 - Abel Green, "Mad, Mod, Moody, Miserable - That Sums Up Year of 1970," Variety, January 6, 1971, 1, 52, 54. [↩]